OthmanAyman/mP3Slicer/README.md

 ## Usage

+* Run Slice-MP3.py
-* Choose the mp3 file
+* A window will pop-up to choose the mp3 file
-* Enter the duration of each slice
+* Then enter the duration of the slices
 * Choose the output directory
 * hit Start!